This is the latest installment of our “Ask Wealthsimple” series. Here, our career guru, Nora Jenkins Townson, gives some career-growing advice .

 Ah yes, I’m very familiar with that phenomenon.
-If I have a situation like that, where a colleague regularly turns to a male coworker with questions about a project that I’m in charge of, should I confront him about it or go to HR, even though it’s not, say, sexual harassment?
+If I have a situation like that, where a colleague regularly turns to a male coworker with questions about a project that

 If you are comfortable confronting that person, great.
 If not, it's very easy to ask HR to keep an eye on a small situation without starting a full-on investigation.
 It's very easy for me to have a quick word with someone or his manager to course-correct.

 What are some red flags that show that a company isn’t going to respond to complaints like that, or that the company isn’t committed to promoting women?